nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Don' mean her sister," assented Bubber.
 "She ain't nobody's dicky, though.
 Powerful easy to look at but jes' ordinary K.M. right on."

-"She may be a K.M." conceded Jinx, "but if they's anything ordinary 'bout her, I ain' seen it."
+"She may be a K.M." conceded Jinx, "but if they's anything ordinary &rsquo;bout her, I ain' seen it."

 "Got the big boy goin', huh?" grinned Pat.